an insider's guide to tokyo nightlife: fun things to do in tokyo at night

 Shinjuku is ripe with Tokyo nightlife.
 You can hit up the Korean BBQ spots and bars of Shin Okubo, The Park Hyatt Tokyo, and of course the famous Golden Gai district.
 Golden Gai is filled with an endless maze of local bars where you can experience the essence of Japanese mixology and mix with the locals.

-Be warned though, there is a cover charge for foreigners at a lot of bars, but Bar Araku is popular for being foreigner friendly in this respect and has no charge.
+Be warned though, there is a cover charge for foreigners at a lot of bars, but Bar Araku is popular for being foreigner-friendly in this respect and has no charge.

 11. kabukicho & the robot restaurant

-Kabukicho is Tokyo’s red light district, located in Shinjuku but it’s also the home to the famous Robot Restaurant.
+Kabukicho is Tokyo’s red-light district, located in Shinjuku but it’s also the home to the famous Robot Restaurant.
 It’s a hub of Tokyo nightlife with karaoke, love hotels, and bars.
-Tourism has increased a lot here so it’s generally safe, but you still need to keep your wits about you.
+Tourism has increased a lot here, so it’s generally safe, but you still need to keep your wits about you.
 It’s also where the yakuza hang out, or the infamous Japanese mafia.

-Don’t get pressured into any situation or place you don’t want to go and be aware that this is an area where crime and swindling does exist.
+Don’t get pressured into any situation or place you don’t want to go and be aware that this is an area where crime and swindling do exist.
 I personally never spent much time here for nightlife as it’s not my scene, but I can see its appeal to others.
 Just don’t be too trusting and in case you don’t see my tip at the bottom, use cash and not credit cards.

 the 411 on shibuya nightlife

-As mentioned earlier, my personal favorite spot is WOMB.
+As mentioned earlier, my favorite spot is WOMB.
 WOMB brings in a lot of world-class DJs and is the hub of Tokyo’s electronic music scene.
-The music starts to get really good after midnight.
+The music starts to get good after midnight.
 I particularly love this club because of its high-quality music scene where you can get lost in the beats.